 - Lieutanant Terry's Christmas Fudge

 On a mission to bomb a French bridge and slow down Hitler's retreating army, U.S. bomber pilot Wendell B. Terry miraculously survived a harrowing parachute jump after his plane was hit by enemy fire.
 Scorched by the burning plane, he landed amid German SS troops and soon found himself in a German prisoner-of-war camp.
 He shared a cement room with 23 other prisoners.
 He lived with a dirt floor, no heat to ward off the bitter cold, one small window, and not much to do.
 To make matters worse, Christmas was approaching, and Lieutenant Terry's heart ached for his new wife and their child who would soon be born.
 In the depths of the cold and dark, however, a light of hope was sparked by the arrival of a small parcel from the Red Cross.
-Chosen by lottery to receive that package, Lieutenant Terry
+Chosen by lottery to receive that package, Lieutenant Terr

 Sunday, December 17, 2017